electronicgore/PTBF-soundboard/README.md

 }
 ```

-(Reminder: ensure that all the sounds that you include as parts of collections are actually added to the database (in respective channels!).)
+(Reminder: ensure that all the sounds that you include as parts of collections are actually added to the database, in respective channels.
+The collection validity is not verified. )

 ## Collections: NOTES
-* Unlike the rest of the soundboard, collections are currently *not integrated into the bot economy*.
-I.e., playing a sound from a collection does **not** require channel currency.
-This is 90% lazy, 10% intentional.
-(Imagine a collection where one sound costs 10 moneys, another 30 moneys, and the viewer only has 20 moneys.
-Should the bot ignore an unfortunate roll altogether?
-Or should it restrict the roll to only affordable sounds?
-Or should there be a uniform price for the whole collection, possibly detached from the individual sound prices?
-The bot basically adopts the latter approach as of now, with a price set to zero, but a case can be made for either.)
-Create an issue on github if you ever need to integrate collections into the economy, and I'll probably be able to implement that.
+* The collections are currently not as integrated into the bot economy as the individual sounds.
+You cannot set different prices for different collections.
+If the bot pulls a sound that does not exist, it just does nothing while taking the payment -- your viewers may feel scammed.
+These issues are on the TODO list with no certain due date.

 * Collections are currently invoked via `!collection`, whereas individual sounds require a `!sb sound`.
-This distinction is 100% lazy and exists mostly for historical reasons.
+This distinction is arbitrary and exists mostly for historical reasons.

 * Same as you can have different sounds in different channels, you can have different collections in different channels.
 Collections from different channels can have the same name.
+There is currently no easy way to make collections (or sounds) portable across channels.

 # Hotkeys